getsentry/sentry-docs/src/collections/_documentation/performance-monitoring/setup.md

 sidebar_order: 0
 ---

-If you've enjoyed our error monitoring abilities so far, wait till you hear about performance monitoring.
-You'll wonder why we didn't come up with this sh*t sooner.

 After this quick setup, you'll have access to [Performance](/performance-monitoring/performance/) and [Discover](/performance-monitoring/discover-queries/).
-Not only will these tools empower you to see everything from macro-level [metrics](/performance-monitoring/performance/metrics/) to micro-level [spans](/performance-monitoring/performance/event-detail/), but you'll be able to cross-reference [transactions with related issues](/performance-monitoring/performance/transaction-summary/), customize [queries](/performance-monitoring/discover-queries/query-builder/) based on your personal needs, and substantially more.
+These tools will empower you to see everything from macro-level [metrics](/performance-monitoring/performance/metrics/) to micro-level [spans](/performance-monitoring/performance/event-detail/), but you'll be able to cross-reference [transactions with related issues](/performance-monitoring/performance/transaction-summary/), customize [queries](/performance-monitoring/discover-queries/query-builder/) based on your personal needs, and substantially more.

-The world will be your data oyster.

 {% capture __alert_content -%}
 Sentry's Performance features are currently in beta.
 For more details about access to these features, feel free to reach out at [performance-feedback@sentry.io](mailto:performance-feedback@sentry.io).